 According to the Christian Bible, St. Joseph the carpenter was the husband of Mary and the earthly father of Jesus.
 So the feast that is celebrated on St. Joseph's Day honors all fathers.

 Tradition says that March 19th is the birthday of St. Joseph.
-This year. the Feast of St. Joseph is celebrated on Saturday, March 19, 2022.
+This year. the Feast of St. Joseph is celebrated on Sunday, March 19, 2023, although in countries in Europe (and other places where it is an official public holiday), it is traditionally moved to the following Monday.

 • Italian Catholics and many descendants of Italian immigrants prepare St. Joseph Tables, tavole di San Giuseppe, set to honor St. Joseph.
 They are filled with beautiful and often elaborate foods.
 Since St. Joseph's Day usually falls during the fasting season of Lent, meatless dishes are usually featured such as stuffed artichokes, pasta and fish, as well as breads, cookies, pastries, cakes and other delicacies.